Overview of Private Operation Fees

 - Review Consultation Fee – $150

-- Cost of Surgery – Typically $500, however this depends upon your procedure, health fund and coverage.
+- Cost of Surgery – This depends upon your procedure, health fund and coverage.

 ORTHOPEDIC SURGERY COSTS

 There are several costs to surgery.
 Most patients believe the bills they are paying are for the surgeons.
 In reality there are multiple providers who are sending out bills to the patients and the health insurance company:

 - Surgeon’s Fees – Mr Slattery bills typically a proportion of the AMA Fee – this depends upon your health fund

 - Anaesthetist’s Fees (the specialist who provides the anaesthetic to the patient) – Most anaesthetists charge gaps varying from $250 to $1000.
 Your anaesthetist will contact you prior to surgery and obtain informed financial consent.